apache/www-site/content/legal/resolved.md

 ### What Are Required Third-party Notices?  {#required-third-party-notices}

-When a release contains third party works, the licenses covering those works may ask that consumers are informed in certain specific fashions.
+< When a release contains third party works, the licenses covering those works may ask that you inform consumers in certain specific fashions.
 These *third party notices* vary from license to license.
 Apache releases should contain a copy of each license, usually contained in the LICENSE document.
 For many licenses this is a sufficient notice.
-For some licenses some additional notice is required.
-In many cases, this will be included within the dependent artifact.
+Some licenses require some additional notice.
+In many cases, you can include this notice within the dependent artifact.

-A *required third-party notice* is any third party notice which isn't covered by the above cases.
+A *required third-party notice* is any third party notice which the above cases don't cover.

 See [Bundling Other ASF Products](/dev/licensing-howto.html#bundle-asf-product) for a note on required notices when a release contains another Apache product.